A1-Road/A1ID-PoC/README.md

 npm run lint → npm run build → npm start
 Confirm it runs locally at http://localhost:8080/ (or whichever port).
 3. Lint & Formatter Setup
-We adhere to a unified code style for maintA1nability:
+We adhere to a unified code style for maintainability:

 ESLint: